nivesayee/AdventOfSQL2024/README.md

 # Advent of SQL Solutions

 This repository contains my solutions for the **Advent of SQL** challenges.
-Each folder includes the challenge question as a separate file and the solution with in-line comments explaining the approach used to solve it.
+Each folder includes the challenge question as a separate file, create and insert statements as another file and the solution with in-line comments explaining the approach used to solve it.

 ---